rilldata/rill/docs/docs/tutorials/rill_advanced_features/custom_dashboards/getting-started.md

 In this section, we'll cover how to create custom dashboards in Rill Developer and publish these to Rill Cloud,
 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->

-### Step 1: Let's return to our project my-rill-tutorial.
+### Step 1: Let's return to our project my-rill-tutorial in Rill Developer.

 :::note Friends from ClickHouse
 If you are coming from the Rill and ClickHouse course, we are using the following datasets!